MattJohns/BoneMealControl/README.md

  - Vines
  - Nether Wart
  - Chorus Flowers
+ - Zombies
+ - Animals

 Add custom bone meal recipes.
 You can specify:
  - Target block to replace
  - Type of block to replace it with
+ - Block state for target and fill blocks (See [wiki](https://github.com/MattJohns/BoneMealControl/wiki) for format)
- - Radius of bone meal effect in number of blocks
+ - Radius of bone meal effect
  - Chance of block being replaced
  - Place items on the surface rather than replace the target block (e.g. for creating saplings on dirt)